Kong/docs.konghq.com/app/_hub/kong-inc/ldap-auth-advanced/index.md

   <ul>
   <li>Ability to authenticate based on username or custom ID.</li>
   <li>The ability to bind to an enterprise LDAP directory with a password.</li>
-  <li>The ability to obtain LDAP groups and set them in a header to the request before proxying to the upstream which is useful for the Kong Manager role mapping, for example.</li>
+  <li>The ability to obtain LDAP groups and set them in a header to the request before proxying to the upstream.
+This is useful for Kong Manager role mapping.</li>
   </ul>
   </div>